RajkoJankov/RajkoJankov.github.io/README.md

 ## Change in code

-1. Changes in calculator1.html, calculator1.css, calculator1.js
+1. Major changes in calculator1.js file
-2. In calculator1.html removed some keyboard shortcut paragraphs and some input fields
-3. In calculator1.js made changes to code to follow one input field instead of two
+3. In calculator1.js completely redid code for "equal" sign so it does arithmetic operations (^*/+-) in order of importance.